lucawic/readme-gen/README.md

 # README_GEN
 ![license](https://img.shields.io/badge/license-APACHE2.0-blue.svg)
 ## Description
- This is a project meant to give creators a method to easily generate a formatted readme for a variety of projects, with a
+This project is intended to provide a generator for project readme's by following a template created through JS command line prompts.
+The use of node and Inquirer is instrumental to its functionality.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)